ImageMagick v6 Examples --

 Further Information

 Unfortunatally there is no known tutorial (other than this) which specifically cover using ImageMagick commands in DOS batch files.
-However the PC-Ask.com web site has a useful summary of DOS commands (look in the secion on "FOR"), while DOS "For" Command Help web page has a better explaination of using the "FOR" command.
+The web site DOS "For" Command Help web page has a better explaination of using the "FOR" command.

-You may also like to look at 'Bonzo' Batch Script page.
+You may also like to look at Bonzo's Batch Script page.

 Created: 23 April 2009